mathvdd/Raspmaton/README.md

 ## Button setup

-Added a button as an input for triggering the camera.
+Added a button in a pull down circuit as an input for triggering the camera.
+The capacitor is added because false push are triggered when the wire moves

 Layout:

-- First pin of the button to 10k ohm resistor to RPI pin 10 (GPIO 15).
+- First pin of the button to 1k ohm resistor to RPI pin 10 (GPIO 15)
 - Second pin of the button to RPi pin 1 (3.3V)
+- RPI pin 10 (GPIO 15) to a 10k ohm resistor to RPi pin 20 (GND)
+- a 10 000 nanofarad capacitor between RPi pin 20 (GND) and the first pin of the button (probably should have been between GND and GPIO 15?)

 To test it is working: